 Some natural slopes exist in a state of only marginal stability and relatively minor disturbance such as trenching, excavation for streets or building platforms, removal of scrub and vegetation, or the erection of buildings, can lead to failure.
 Signs of instability include cracked or hummocky surfaces, crescent-shaped depressions, crooked fences, trees or power poles leaning uphill or downhill, uneven surfaces, swamps or wet ground in elevated positions, plants such as rushes growing down a slope, and water seeping from the ground.
 In addition, a simple desktop study of aerial photographs may show indications of historic failures as well as faulting, resulting in linear ground features.
-Refer to BRANZ Study Report 004, Crawford and Millar 1998, or the New Zealand Geotechnical Society publications Field description of soil and rock and Geotechnical issues in land development.
+Refer to BRANZ Study Report 004, Crawford and Millar 1998, GNS Landslide Planning Guidance 2024 or the New Zealand Geotechnical Society publications Field description of soil and rock and Geotechnical issues in land development.
 For a sample checklist for geotechnical assessments refer to Crawford and Millar 1998.
 Existing or potential surface creep effects also need to be investigated and reported upon;

-(d) Foundation stability:
+(d) Ground movement and existing fill areas:

 A study of the general topography of the site and its surroundings may indicate areas which have previously been built up as a result of natural ground movement or by the deliberate placing of fill material.
-Unless such fill has been placed and compacted under proper control, instability or long-term differential settlement could occur causing damage to superimposed structures, roads, services, or other structures;
+Unless such fill has been placed and compacted under proper control, instability or long-term differential settlement could occur causing damage to superimposed structures, roads, services, or other structures.
+Refer to Module 4: Earthquake resistant foundation design (MBIE, 2021);